paradiselabs-ai/WebSplat/claudeDev_docs/devNotes.md

 - Improving the integration of O1 model as the main reasoning/brain
 - Developing progress visualization components for the frontend
 - Preparing for comprehensive system testing
+- Creating and executing a test plan for the new TSX preview feature
+- Ensuring all existing functionality remains intact while integrating new features
+- Implementing a real-time rendering system for the preview window
+- Setting up a system for serving the generated websites
+- Preparing for hosting and deployment on Google Cloud

 ## Technology Stack
 - Frontend: React, Next.js